-The perturbed parameter experiment focuses on two key soil parameters: α and γ{sat} (see equation 2, 3 and the associated discussion for details).
-These particular parameters have been chosen as previous studies found them to be particularly sensitive (Cloke et al. 2008).
+The perturbed parameter experiment focuses on two key soil parameters: α and $\gamma{\rm sat}$ (see Eqs (2) and (3) and the associated discussion for details).
+These particular parameters have been chosen as previous studies found them to be particularly sensitive (Cloke et al., 2008).
 A static perturbation is used, where each ensemble member takes a different combination of perturbation to the two parameters, which remains constant for the length of the integration.
-Perturbations are taken from the set {-80%, -40%, 0, 40%, 80%}, where the perturbation percentage applies to the default parameter for the soil type at a particular gridpoint.
+Perturbations are taken from the set {-80%, -40%, 0, 40%, 80%}, where the perturbation percentage applies to the default parameter for the soil type at a particular grid point.
 A 25 member ensemble is then generated by applying all the perturbation combinations to the two parameters.

-The magnitude of the maximum perturbation was guided by some initial experiments, which indicated that using lower maxima of 20% and 40% had little observable impact on the hindcasts (N.B. a perturbation of 80% is still well within the observed variation in parameter values from the mean for most soil types, see table 2).
+The magnitude of the maximum perturbation was guided by some initial experiments, which indicated that using lower maxima of 20 and 40% had little observable impact on the hindcasts (note that a perturbation of 80% is still well within the observed variation in parameter values from the mean for most soil types; see Table 2).

-An unexplored element of the PP experiment is the question of model spin-up and initialisation.
+An unexplored element of the PP experiment is the question of model spin-up and initialization.
 The initial state from ERA-Land used was created by running the unperturbed model in an offline run with ERA-Interim forcing, generating initial land surface states.
-However, the ensemble members of the PP experiment are each essentially a different version of the model, and so presumably would calculate each a different initial state when run in the same way as the ERA-Land initial state generation.
+However, the ensemble members of the PP experiment are each essentially a different version of the model and so presumably each would calculate a different initial state when run in the same way as the ERA-Land initial state generation.
 This means there is likely to be some spin-up time in the PP experiment, where ensemble members move toward their individual model climatologies, different from the unperturbed climatology.

-For the top soil level this spin-up is only likely to be a few days and deeper levels will take longer to relax.
-It is unclear to what extent this may impact results as the process of a model adjusting to its forcing can bias land surface simulations (Rodell et al. 2005; Shrestha and Houser 2010).
-Work is in progress to explore this question in the current experimental setup, including the creation of and experiments with initial conditions using this perturbed ensemble.
-However here we assume the impact on results is minimal.
+For the top soil level, this spin-up is only likely to be a few days and deeper levels will take longer to relax.
+It is unclear to what extent this may impact results, as the process of a model adjusting to its forcing can bias land surface simulations (Rodell et al., 2005; Shrestha and Houser, 2010).
+Work is in progress to explore this question in the current experimental set-up, including the creation of and experiments with initial conditions using this perturbed ensemble.
+However, here we assume the impact on results is minimal.